chenallee/WatchLzts/README.md

-# Watchlzts
+# WatchLzts
 A site that allows users to track their watch status for tv shows.
-If you don't want to sign up, you can test it out with the username macaroni and password crunchies.
+If you don't want to sign up, you can test it out with the `username: macaroni` and `password: crunchies`.

 Sometimes you watch shows on different platforms or different accounts.
-Watchlzts is a way for you to track how far you've gotten in each show!
+WatchLzts is a way for you to track how far you've gotten in each show!

 ## usage
 Check out the live site [here](https://rocky-reaches-00818.herokuapp.com/)!